 What helps with the reuse of certain quotes is that the script here effectively expands on the ideas of the initial shorts, bringing a pervasively bittersweet mood to what the audience is shown.
 Underneath all the homespun ingenuity and forlorn looks out the house’s many windows, there’s a great absence.
 Namely, that of the rest of Marcel’s family, who were displaced after a tragic accident two years earlier.
 All of this, and possibly even his agreeing to be in this documentary in the first place, to try and fill in that absence.
 To regain that sense of community, of true connection.
 And by including the online impact of those initial shorts into the narrative proper, a sharp demarcation is drawn between the idea of having an audience, people who will observe your story, and having a connection, where they truly care about where that story goes.

-But for as much as this made me laugh, shed a few tears, and just generally want good things to happen for Marcel as she tries to reconnect with her family, part of me admittedly felt a bit underwhelmed.
+But for as much as this made me laugh, shed a few tears, and just generally want good things to happen for Marcel as he tries to reconnect with his family, part of me admittedly felt a bit underwhelmed.
 I mean, I tend to gravitate towards films that have all these layers to their stories, examining several different high-brained ideas at once; the kind of stuff that leaves my brain with a lot to chew on.
 By contrast, these kinds of straight-forward mindfulness exercises don’t tend to cling to me as strongly.

 However, the more I thought about that, the closer I came to realising something major: This very existence, one built out of appreciating what is here rather than continually pining for more, is what I have been seeking in my own life.
 Beyond the meme value of being able to say “Jeff Bridges as The Dude is my lord and saviour”, I have taken the idea of Dudeism and Taoism in general as a genuine path to walk in life because it aspires to that level of peaceful existence.
 Hell, for a while now, I’ve had the feeling that I had actually attained that, after a long period of cultivation.
 And then I see something like this, and remember that it’s not a destination to reach; it’s a way to live in each and every moment.